KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-dialog.md

 ## Use cases

-You might create an in-meeting dialog so users can:
+In-meeting dialogs are triggered by a user.
+You might create one of these dialogs so users can:

 * Provide brief feedback
 * Take a short survey or poll